 The DUI statute applies to minors while the DWI statute applies to drivers over the age of 21.

-If you were arrested for DUI Under 21 in Texas under Section 106.041 in Collin County, TX, or if your child was arrested, then contact an experienced criminal defense lawyer at The Law Offices of Richard C. McConathy.
-Call 469-304-3422 to set up a free consultation.
+If you were arrested for DUI Under 21 in Texas under Section 106.041 in Collin County, TX, or if your child was arrested, then contact an experienced criminal defense lawyer at the Law Offices of Richard C. McConathy.
+A Call (469) 304-3422 to set up a free consultation.

 We represent juveniles and young people across Collin County, including Plano, Frisco, McKinney and Allen.
-We also represent students at Dallas Baptist University, Austin College, and Collin College, as well as students arrested on I-75 from Southern Methodist University, University of Texas at Dallas or other schools.
+We also represent students at Dallas Baptist University, Austin College, and Collin College, as well as students arrested on I-75 from Southern Methodist University, the University of Texas at Dallas, or other schools.

 A violation of the Texas DUI statute, Section 106.041, is a Class C Misdemeanor.
 Under Section 12.23, a Class C Misdemeanor is punishable by a fine not to exceed $500.

-The court can also order a 90-day driver license suspension if an interlock ignition device and community service is ordered by the court.
+The court can also order a 90-day driver’s license suspension if an interlock ignition device and community service are ordered by the court.

 If the young person in Plano or Frisco refuses to submit to a chemical test of the breath, blood or urine then the young person faces the following administrative penalties:

-At The Law Offices of Richard C. McConathy, our attorneys represent young people charged with DUI in Texas after an arrest by the Collin County Sheriff’s Office, the Allen Police Department, the Frisco Police Department, the Plano Police Department or the Wylie Police Department.
-Call 469-304-3422 today to set up a free consultation.
+At the Law Offices of Richard C. McConathy, our attorneys represent young people charged with DUI in Texas after an arrest by the Collin County Sheriff’s Office, the Allen Police Department, the Frisco Police Department, and the Plano Police Department, or the Wylie Police Department.
+Call (469) 304-3422 today to set up a free consultation.